 Competence (or competency) is the ability of an individual to do a job properly.
 A competency is a set of defined behaviors that provide a structured guide enabling the identification, evaluation and development of the behaviors in individual employees.

-Part of developing competency in an engineering field is understanding problem definition.
-In primary school we start learning about problem definition as the first step in solving any problem, particularly in the maths and sciences.
-This process involves developing as clear an understanding of a problem as possible with the information available, and then applying our creative and analytical abilities to solve the problem.
-This process is developed and refined as we advance in our education, until we have it refined to a razor’s edge by the time we graduate from college or university.
+Part of developing competency in an engineering field is defining the problem.
+In primary school, we start learning about problem definition as the first step in solving any problem, particularly in maths and sciences.
+This process involves developing as clear an understanding of a problem as possible with the information available and then applying our creative and analytical abilities to solve the problem.
+This process is developed and refined as we advance in our education until we have it refined to a razor’s edge by the time we graduate from college or university.

-The requirement for competence in practice is so important that engineering organizations everywhere have included the requirements for For example, the following comes from the American Society of Civil Engineers, and competence into their codes of ethics.as found on Wikipedia:
+The requirement for competence in practice is so important that engineering organizations everywhere have included the requirements for safety and competence in their codes of ethics.
+For example, the following comes from the American Society of Civil Engineers, as found on Wikipedia:

 - Engineers shall hold paramount the safety, health and welfare of the public and shall strive to comply with the principles of sustainable development in the performance of their professional duties.

 - Engineers shall perform services only in areas of their competence.